 - mental health conditions

-The Association for Women’s Health, Obstetric, and Neonatal Nursing (AWHONN) has a program that provides hand-outs that can be used to teach women about signs and symptoms.
-It is important that nurses educate these women about the importance of making a postpartum follow-up appointment with their obstetric provider because follow up care is important.6 There is new research looking at the “4th Trimester” which is the 12 weeks following delivery.
+The Association for Women's Health, Obstetric, and Neonatal Nursing (AWHONN) have a program that provides hand-outs that can be used to teach women about signs and symptoms.
+Nurses must educate these women about making a postpartum follow-up appointment with their obstetric provider because follow-up care is important (POST-BIRTH, 2020).
+New research looks at the "4th Trimester," which is the 12 weeks following delivery.
 During this time, a woman must recover, adapt to changing hormones, and learn to feed and care for her newborn.
-During this “4th Trimester,” many women experience challenges, including fatigue, pain, breastfeeding difficulties, depression, lack of sexual desire and incontinence and may consider this normal and not seek care.7 Women should not suffer during this time and should receive appropriate care.
+During this "4th Trimester," many women experience challenges, including fatigue, pain, breastfeeding difficulties, depression, lack of sexual desire and incontinence, and may consider this normal and not seek care (Tully et al., 2017).
+Women should not suffer during this time and should receive appropriate care.

-Pain is another problem that postpartum women may experience and can interfere with the woman’s ability to care for herself and the baby.
-Women who have had a vaginal birth may experience uterine cramping, which can increase with each delivery and perineal pain which can be severe with a laceration or episiotomy.
+Pain is another problem that postpartum women may experience and can interfere with the woman's ability to care for herself and the baby.
+Women who have had a vaginal birth may experience uterine cramping, which can increase with each delivery and perineal pain, which can be severe with a laceration or episiotomy.
 These women may also have hemorrhoids.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) are usually effective at treating cramp pain.
-Ice packs and topical sprays or creams can help with perineal and hemorrhoidal pain.
+Ice packs, topical sprays, and creams can help with perineal and hemorrhoidal pain.
 Women who have had a c-section will have abdominal pain.
-Multimodal pain management including nonpharmacologic and pharmacologic therapies is important to consider.
-There is a variation in types and intensity of pain women experience during the early postpartum period.
+Multimodal pain management, including nonpharmacologic and pharmacologic therapies, is important.
+There is a variation in the types and intensity of pain women experience during the early postpartum period.
 There is also a concern that 1 in 300 opioid-naive patients exposed to opioids after cesarean birth will become persistent users of opioids.
-For postoperative cesarean pain, standard oral and parenteral analgesic adjuvants include acetaminophen, NSAIDs, and mild opioids should be used first.8 Stronger opioids should be reserved for use when the other medications do not relieve pain.
+For postoperative cesarean pain, standard oral and parenteral analgesic adjuvants, including acetaminophen, NSAIDs, and mild opioids, should be used first (ACOG, 2018).
+Stronger opioids should be reserved for use when the other medications do not relieve pain.
 It is also important to educate the woman that opioids can pass through breastmilk and sedate the baby.